Mold and human health: Mitigation

-Recommended strategies to prevent mold include avoiding mold-contamination; utilization of environmental controls; the use of personal protective equipment (PPE), including skin and eye protection and respiratory protection; and environmental controls such as ventilation and suppression of dust.
+Recommended strategies to prevent mold include avoiding mold-contamination; utilization of environmental controls; the use of personal protective equipment (PPE), including skin, eye, and respiratory protection; and environmental controls such as ventilation and suppression of dust.
 When mold cannot be prevented, the CDC recommends clean-up protocol including first taking emergency action to stop water intrusion.
 Second, they recommend determining the extent of water damage and mold contamination.
 And third, they recommend planning remediation activities such as establishing containment and protection for workers and occupants; eliminating water or moisture sources if possible; decontaminating or removing damaged materials and drying any wet materials; evaluating whether space has been successfully remediated; and reassembling the space to control sources of moisture.

 History

 In 1698, the physician Sir John Floyer published the first edition of A Treatise of the Asthma, the first English textbook on the malady.
 In it, he describes how dampness and mold could trigger an asthmatic attack, specifically, "damp houses and fenny [boggy] countries".
 He also writes of an asthmatic "who fell into a violent fit by going into a Wine-Cellar", presumably due to the "fumes" in the air.

 In the 1930s, mold was identified as the cause behind the mysterious deaths of farm animals in Russia and other countries.
 Stachybotrys chartarum was found growing on the wet grain used for animal feed.
 Illness and death also occurred in humans when starving peasants ate large quantities of rotten food grains and cereals heavily overgrown with the Stachybotrys mold.

 In the 1970s, building construction techniques changed in response to changing economic realities, including the energy crisis.
 As a result, homes, and buildings became more airtight.
 Also, cheaper materials such as drywall came into common use.
 The newer building materials reduced the drying potential of the structures, making moisture problems more prevalent.
 This combination of increased moisture and suitable substrates contributed to increased mold growth inside buildings.

-In April 2015, a tree fell on the home of Lucy Wicks, a Federal Liberal MP of Australia, causing water damage.
-Afterwards, she fell ill with neurological symptoms, environmental sensitivity, and fatigue, and was eventually diagnosed with chronic inflammatory response syndrome (CIRS) (see Innate immune activation).
-This led to a federal inquiry into biotoxin-related illnesses in 2018.
-It is currently unclear if the Department of Health have made any changes to the Australian healthcare system in response to the Inquiry and subsequent report.
-But the Australian Government formally responded to the recommendations made by the inquiry in March 2020, and the National Construction Code was updated in 2019 to implement higher standards regarding condensation management in building design.